fromTeal/FromTeal-whitepaper/paper.md

 # fromTeal Whitepaper

 ## Purpose
-- There were these special times & places in history, when a confluence of artists or engineers grouped together to create something really great, that didn't just advance our evolution as a species, but also left many generations afterwards with so much joy & appreciation.
+- Throughuot history, there were several special times & places when a confluence of artists or engineers grouped together to create something really great, that didn't just advance our evolution as a species, but also left many generations afterwards with so much joy & appreciation.
 Think of Paris in the time of Dada & Surrealism, London in the time of Russel & Wittgenstein, New York in the time of Warhol & the Velvet Underground or Palo Alto in the time of TCP/IP & Xerox PARC.

 - However, there are much more examples of artists & engineers that didn't know about each other, even though they were working on the same things.